fetchai/genesis-fetchhub/asi-1/1-asi-genesis-migration.md

 stopping the node will be used to export the genesis state.

 ## 4. Not mandatory but HIGHLY recommended: Backup your node:
-Strictly speaking this step is **NOT** mandatory, it is just for safety reasons if somthing goes wrong.
+Strictly speaking this step is **NOT** mandatory, it is just for safety reasons if something goes wrong.
 ```shell
 cp -rp ~/.fetchd ~/.fetchd_0.11.3_backup
 ```